 The treatment of oral cancer often produces major changes in speech, chewing, swallowing and oral health, which in addition to the disease per se, affects the social life and self-esteem of the affected person.
 Unlike other areas of dentistry, where new methods allow early diagnosis of many diseases, the oral examination has not changed much in the last decades.
 However, there are new aids in finding abnormalities not visible to the naked eye.

 At Smile Makers Dental Center, we’ve invested in the VELscope, which is a non-evasive oral cancer-screening device.
 We believe prevention is the best approach and want to ensure that our patients have healthy oral care.

-The complete procedure involves a whitening gel, which works together with the Zoom light to penetrate the teeth and break up the stains and discoloration.
+The complete procedure involves a whitening gel which works together with the Zoom light to penetrate the teeth and break up the stains and discoloration.
 The gel remains in place for 15 minutes while the light is activated.
 During this time, you can relax, watch TV or listen to music.
 The gel is applied for three to four 15-minute sessions of light activation.
-Immediately afterwards, a sensitivity-reducing fluoride paste-gel is applied to the teeth.
+Immediately afterward, a sensitivity-reducing fluoride paste-gel is applied to the teeth.
 You will be given a Zoom home-use touch-up kit that includes custom-fitted whitening trays and some tips to maintain your new white smile.

 At Smile Makers Dental Center, we understand the importance of dental photography.
 Not only to help document before and after treatment but also to help in diagnosing dental treatment needs.
 Our team uses top-quality dental cameras such as the Shofu and Canon, designed exclusively for dentistry to photograph both orthodontic and cosmetic cases for case presentation and to provide detailed information to dental labs.